IE was founded in 1973 and is triple-accredited by AMBA, EDMD, and AACSB.

-The program’s one-year, full-time course structure also enables students to personalize up to half of their modules and apply their newfound expertise to a relevant career.
+The program’s accelerated, full-time course structure also enables students to personalize up to half of their modules and apply their newfound expertise through practical experiences.
 To apply, students must have a bachelor’s degree and at least three years of professional experience.

 Popular industries for IE MBA graduates

-After their MBA, 20% of graduates from the class of 2020 entered the tech industry, 20% favored financial services, and 17% went into consulting.
+After their MBA, 27% of graduates from the class of 2022 entered the technology industry, 20% favored financial services, and 17% went into consumer, luxury, and retail.

-As part of the International MBA at IE, students can also enroll in IE University’s Start-Up Lab.
+As part of the International MBA at IE, students can enroll in IE University’s Start-Up Lab.
 The Lab is taught by experienced entrepreneurs and professors, who help students make progress with their startup projects.
-Almost 50% of students enlisted in the Start-Up Lab continued to work on their projects after graduating.
+More than 40% of students enlisted in the Start-Up Lab, and 8% of alumni have started their own businesses after graduating.

 Companies Hiring IE MBAs

-IE’s Talent & Careers Department works closely with more than 1,800 recruiters and provides over 7,400 job opportunities for its MBA graduates in industries ranging from finance to technology.
+IE’s Talent & Careers Department works closely with recruiters across the globe and provides opportunities for its MBA graduates in industries ranging from finance to technology, healthcare, and consulting.